-When the United States began humanitarian demining efforts in 1993, Mozambique was one of top five most heavily landmine-impacted countries in the world, alongside Afghanistan, Angola, Bosnia-Herzegovina, and Cambodia.
+When the United States began humanitarian demining efforts in 1993, Mozambique was one of the top five most heavily landmine-impacted countries in the world, alongside Afghanistan, Angola, Bosnia-Herzegovina, and Cambodia.
 Today, after 20 years and $53 million in United States support, Mozambique is on track to declare itself mine free by 2015.
 This partnership is transforming Mozambique from a land of hidden hazards to a prime example of successful collaboration and self-sufficiency.
 Once the last known landmine is removed, millions of Mozambicans can finally live and move about their country in peace and safety, though their neighbors and relatives in Zimbabwe remain menaced by these silent killers.

 Despite the border that separates Mozambique and Zimbabwe, the aftermath of their tangled post-colonial conflicts left both countries littered with remnants of war.
 Zimbabwe became independent in 1980 after 15 years of bloody civil war, but not before the government of Rhodesia laid hundreds of kilometers of minefields along the Mozambique border and began funding RENAMO, a violent opposition group fighting against the newly established government in Mozambique.
 After 13 more years and the loss of nearly 1 million lives, the Rome General Peace Accords ended the fighting in Mozambique in 1992.

-When the dust had finally settled, the Mozambique-Zimbabwe border was one of the most heavily mined areas in the world, and citizens on both side of the border still share the burden of this threat in addition to their common ethnic, cultural, and linguistic ties.
+When the dust had finally settled, the Mozambique-Zimbabwe border was one of the most heavily mined areas in the world, and citizens on both sides of the border still share the burden of this threat in addition to their common ethnic, cultural, and linguistic ties.
 Fortunately, 20 years of U.S. investment in Mozambique has allowed for the clearance and safe disposal of landmines and unexploded ordnance, improved the lives of mine and unexploded ordnance survivors, and increased access to arable land and infrastructure.
-According to Handicapped International, Mozambique had up to 60 mine accident victims reported per month in 1995.
+According to Handicap International, Mozambique had up to 60 mine accident victims reported per month in 1995.
 In 2012, the National Demining Institute reported three casualties in Mozambique for the entire year.

 United States’ humanitarian demining support, through its mine clearance implementing partner the HALO Trust, is also laying the groundwork for sustained economic development by restoring access to badly needed arable land, water sources, and reuniting communities previously separated by landmines.
 Each one of the tens of thousands of landmines that is removed and destroyed brings Mozambique one step closer to achieving mine-impact free status.
 Furthermore, each locally-hired deminer generates much needed income and economic empowerment for his or her family and community.
 For example, in 2014, the HALO Trust employed a national staff of 425 Mozambicans, now prepared with hard skills, language proficiency, and professional experience that will become increasingly marketable as Mozambique advances as a key player in the global economy, as well as a lasting partner of the United States of America.